gsmainclusivetechlab/mobilemoneyapi-devportal/docs/use-cases/p-2-p-transfers/scenarios/p2p-transfer-via-switch.md

     Receiving FSP->>Switch: PUT {Callback URL} (Transactions Object) activate Switch
     activate Sending FSP
-    Note right of Receiving FSP: (8) The FSP informs the Switch that the transaction has been<br>successfully completed by returning the final representation of the<br>transaction.
+    Note right of Receiving FSP: (8) The FSP informs the Switch that the<br>transaction has been successfully completed<br>by returning the final representation of the<br>transaction.
     Switch-->>Receiving FSP: HTTP 204
     deactivate Receiving FSP
-    Switch->>Sending FSP: PUT {Callback URL} (Transactions Object) Note right of Switch: (9) The Swith in turn informs the Sending FSP that the transaction has been successfully completed<br>by returning the final representation of the transaction.
+    Switch->>Sending FSP: PUT {Callback URL} (Transactions Object) Note right of Switch: (9) The Swith in turn informs the Sending FSP that the<br>transaction has been successfully completed<br>by returning the final representation of the<br>transaction.
     Sending FSP-->>Switch: HTTP 204
     deactivate Switch
     deactivate Sending FSP